ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 and when I am in town it is pretty much the same.
 They have each their advantages, and I can be equally happy in either."

-"Aye--that is because you have the right disposition.
+"Aye -- that is because you have the right disposition.
 But that gentleman," looking at Darcy, "seemed to think the country was nothing at all."